Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 What's the best site for vacation packages?

-Most travel sites will also provide options for vacation packages, including all-inclusive trips.
-Usually, all you have to do is check a box and the site will filter your results by showing only locations that are all-inclusive.
-All of the travel sites we looked at above offer this filter, and while choosing the best is really up to you and your preferences, we did notice that Orbitz and Priceline had fantastic prices.
+Most travel sites offer vacation packages, including all-inclusive trips.
+Usually, all you have to do is check a box, and the site filters your results to show only all-inclusive locations.
+All of the travel sites we used offer this filter.

-Are there hidden fees I should look out for when booking on travel sites?
+What hidden fees should I look out for when booking on travel sites?

 What are some benefits of booking online with travel sites?

-Booking online with a travel site puts the power in your hands to do the best research possible.
-Everything is at your disposal, so you’re in control of getting the best deal you can and customizing the trip to your liking.
-Not to mention it’s extremely convenient to do everything from the comfort of your own home.
+Booking online with travel sites puts the power in your hands to conduct the best possible research.
+Everything is at your disposal, so you're in control of getting the best deal you can and customizing the trip to your liking.

 Should I consider Costco travel?